foralost/win32/desktop-src/SecCrypto/example-c-program-creating-a-certificate-chain.md

 // and the certificate retrieved.

 if(CertGetCertificateChain(
-    NULL,                  // use the default chain engine pCertContext,          // pointer to the end certificate NULL,                  // use the default time
+    hChainEngine,          // use created chain engine
+    pCertContext,          // pointer to the end certificate NULL,                  // use the default time
     NULL,                  // search no additional stores